 To briefly review, SMART goals are Specific, Measurable, Attainable, Realistic and Time-bound.
 Goals truly need to be specific and measurable or we’ll never know if we’ve achieved them!
 Review this post for details on creating specific and measurable goals.

 Let’s move onto Attainable.
 I’ve also heard it described as achievable, but attainable seems more approachable (also an A 😉).
 All these A words talk about the end goal.
 Obviously, we want to achieve or attain our goals or we wouldn’t make them!
-But sometimes we reach for the stars and miss the steps along the way.
-Let’s make our goals with the smaller steps in mind.
+But sometimes we reach for the stars and miss steps along the way.
+Let’s make our goals attainable with smaller steps in mind and often we will achieve them faster.

 If we go back to last week’s example goal of a ‘better memory’, this is surely attainable, but the steps along the way matter.
 Breaking it down into ‘remembering new people’s names’ each week is specific, measurable, and yes, even attainable.
 We’ll be able to measure, adjust as needed and continue onward toward the larger goal of remembering names AND having a ‘better memory’ by keeping the goal and smaller steps in mind.